Marketing - MSc

 Attendance

 All modules are delivered 'executive style' in a flexible four-day block format and can be paced to individual needs.
 These four day-blocks are usually one day per week from 9-5.
-One module is delivered every 4 weeks during each semester with a one day assessment workshop every 5th week.
+One module is delivered every 4 weeks during each semester with an assessment workshop day on the 5th week.

 The part time MSc Marketing is completed in two years.
 Students can also exit with a PgCert after successful completion of three modules or alternatively exit with a PgDip after successful completion of six modules.